RCEatPitt/data-basics-summer-2018/jupyter-notebooks/README.md

+# Diving Into the Notebook

+- The Python Data Science Ecosystem
-# A brief introduction to the Jupyter Notebook
+- What is the Jupyter Notebook

-This directory contains materials for getting started with the Jupyter Notebook.

-* Please visit [index.ipynb](index.ipynb) to get started.
+- Notebook Basics
+- Running Code
+- Markdown Cells